- Essentials

 spec:

-This enables the cluster check setup in the Cluster Agent and allows it to process configurations from the Kubernetes Service Annotations (kube_services
+This enables the cluster check setup in the Cluster Agent and allows it to process configurations from the Kubernetes service annotations (kube_services).

-.
-To help you scope your metrics, Datadog injects your cluster name as a cluster_name
+2. Pass your cluster name as DD_CLUSTER_NAME.
+To help you scope your metrics, Datadog injects your cluster name as a cluster_name instance tag to all configurations.

-configuration provider on the Datadog Node Agent.
+Enable the clusterchecks configuration provider on the Datadog Node Agent.
 This can be done in two ways:

-environment variable in your Agent DaemonSet.
+• Recommended: By setting the DD_EXTRA_CONFIG_PROVIDERS environment variable in your Agent DaemonSet.
 This takes a space-separated string if you have multiple values:

 DD_EXTRA_CONFIG_PROVIDERS="clusterchecks"

-Or adding it to the datadog.yaml
+• Or adding it to the datadog.yaml configuration file:

 config_providers: